Eaglestrike/robot-code/c2018/DESIGN.md

 # 2018 Code Design
 *Note: This document is a work in progress.
-If you have questions, please ask!*
+If you have questions, please ask!* <br>
 **With the exception of Aris and Josh, any changes to this document must be submit in the form of a pull request!**

 ## Subsystems